HimaniBankar/Projects/README.md

 # Projects
-There are two programs.
+There are 2 different programs
-First contains the word-char count using core java.
+1)WordGenerator contains program to find the word and char count in the string.
-Second contains the program using java-swing.
+2)PasswordGenerator contains program which will create random passwords.